Andy Higgins (footballer, born 1993): Portsmouth

+Born in Perth, Higgins moved to England, and signed a two-year scholarship with Portsmouth on 15 July 2010.

 On 14 August 2012, he made his debut in the League Cup in a 3–0 defeat at Plymouth Argyle.

 Perth Glory

 On 20 November 2012, Higgins cancelled his contract at Portsmouth to return home to Australia, in order to search for first team football, and subsequently joined Perth Glory's U21 squad.
 On 13 January 2013 he made his debut, coming on as a second-half substitute in a 6–4 Youth Football League win at Newcastle Jets.

 Higgins appeared in three further Youth League matches during the season (against Sydney FC, Central Coast Mariners and Melbourne Heart) before subsequently leaving the club.

 ECU Joondalup

 In January 2014, Higgins joined his first club ECU Joondalup.